Last Updated on July 25, 2023 by Carla Jonas

 So, Are Pearls Eco-Friendly Gems or Not?

 Still not sure how you feel about the “green” friendliness of pearls?
-Well, it depends on how you look at it.
+Well, it depends on how you define ‘sustainable jewelry’.
 If you truly believe these little sea creatures feel stress from the inserted irritants, then you’d also have to believe they suffer that same stress when the insertion process happens naturally in the ocean.

 Either way, one thing is for sure, pearls are definitely eco-friendlier than diamonds.
 It is well-known that diamond mining has been responsible for fueling the drug international drug trades and diamond wars in Africa.
 And, there’s definitely nothing eco-friendly about that.

-Keep in mind that not every pearl farmer follows the guidelines of sustainability.
-As a vegan or environmentally conscious person, you want to be sure the pearler you buy from doesn’t perform practices that could harm the oysters, or the planet itself.
+The pearl industry is varied.
+Keep in mind that not every pearl farmer follows the guidelines of sustainability or sustainable fashion.
+As a vegan or environmentally conscious person, you want to be sure the pearl retailer or jewelry brand you buy from doesn’t perform practices that could harm the oysters, or the planet itself.

 So, to be sure your pearls are “green” gemstones, make sure the cultivators are responsible.
 Have a chat with your local pearl jeweler and find out exactly where their gems come from, and how they are cultivated.
-That way, you know for sure your pearls are really eco-friendly gems.
+That way, you know for sure your pearls are really eco-friendly gems and you can choose to shop from a jewelry brand you trust.